Walking boat sculpture to launch at Battersea Power Station

 The amphibious Mudskipper is this year's Powerhouse Commission, an annual commission at Battersea Power Station.

-From mid-May 2019, Mudskipper will be moored at the Battersea Power Station pier directly in front of the iconic riverside building.
-The sculpture will make special performances throughout May and June, when it will travel down the River Thames and walk out of the water at certain points of low tide.
+Once launched, Mudskipper will be moored at the Battersea Power Station pier directly in front of the iconic riverside building, from where it will make special performances on the River Thames, walking out of the water at certain points of low tide.

 With the ability to move across water and land on-shore through the use of two step-type propulsion legs, Mudskipper is a fully-mobile sculpture (9.2 metres in length and 12 tons in weight).
 Inspired by the evolution of early invertebrates, and echoing the brave leaps made by those into a new and unknown world, Mudskipper challenges and invigorates the definitions of engineering and art and the interconnections between the two.